-- Suede leather shirts are a perennial trend.
+- Suede shirts are a perennial trend.
 They are high maintenance as they need to go to the dry cleaners.
 Wearing a turtleneck underneath or a long sleeve T-shirt with a scarf that covers your entire neck stretches the time between trips to the dry cleaner.
 You also have to be careful when eating.
-Never style it like a cowgirl unless you want to achieve this look because you go into a western bar or to a western festival/concert, rodeo or alike.
+Never style it like a cowgirl unless you want to achieve this look because you go into a Western Bar or to a Western festival, >outdoor concert, rodeo or alike.

-- Suede skirts and pants are also high maintenance.
-If the dirt is just soil or dust you can brush it off like my dad did with the suede lederhosen.
+- Suede skirts and pants are also chic and versatile options.
+You can find how to recyle a favorite suede skirt in various looks at this link.
+Of course, suede trousers and skirts are also high maintenance.
+When the dirt is just soil or dust you can brush it off like my dad did with the suede lederhosen.
 In suede pants, you may carefully wash the lining of the crotch to extend time between dry cleanings.
 However, this procedure is time consuming, risky and difficult.

 Here are some styling inspirations for looking ageless in leather.